What is Rosicrucianism?

 What is the proper acronym of the Society’s name, SRIA or SRIAm?

 The proper acronym of the Society is SRIA, which stands for Societas Rosicruciana in America.
 Some people prefer to use “SRIAm” in order to differentiate the Societas Rosicruciana in America from the Societas Rosicruciana in Anglia (England).
-The use of the meta-acronym “SRIAm” has developed fairly recently—within the last twenty years.
+The use of the meta-acronym “SRIAm” has developed fairly recently—within the last thirty years.
 While there is certainly no harm in using it, and it may in fact be helpful when discussing the two organizations, the proper, official, correct, and historical acronym of our Society is SRIA.

 Was the Society ever chartered by the English SRIA?